o3de/o3de.org/content/docs/userguide/mat-texture-intro.md

+description: ' Enable color, depth, and details for textures in &ALYlong;. '
+slug: mat-texture-intro
+title: Working with Textures
+---
 # Working with Textures<a name="mat-texture-intro"></a>

 Textures can be used to provide color, depth, and details to a surface\.
 For example, a repeating brick\-and\-mortar texture can be used to simulate a brick wall, rather than creating geometry for each individual brick\.